 Who We Are

-Loates HR Consultancy, Loates Management Training, and Loates HR Recruitment are trading identities of a single company, Loates Business Solutions Limited, henceforth referred to as LBS.
+Loates HR Consultancy, Loates Management Training, Loates HR Recruitment, and Loates Workplace Wellbeing are trading identities of a single company, Loates Business Solutions Limited, henceforth referred to as LBS.
 So, these privacy policies apply to all brands operating under the LBS umbrella.

 We collect and process personal data for a number of purposes relating to our provision of products or services to you, each justified by a GDPR lawful basis for processing.